How to Maximize Inbox Delivery: Best Practices that You Can Implement Today

 This may then result in high amounts of spam complaints and bounces.
 Spam complaints are dangerous because some ISPs begin blocking sending servers after as few as 2-3 spam reports per one thousand emails.
 And a high bounce rate can lead to your account suspension with your email service provider.

 The best way to defend against spam complaints and invalid subscriptions is to use a confirmed opt-in process.
 It requires an extra step when you send a confirmation email to the new subscriber, and they need to validate their email address.
-(In many countries, a confirmed opt-in is now a mandatory requirement.)
+(In many countries, a confirmed opt-in is now a mandatory rule.)

-A high hard bounce rate is the fast way to trigger filtering and blocking on your new IP.
+A high hard bounce rate is the fast way to trigger filtering and blocking of your messages.
 And if you are using an ESP, a high bounce rate is the fast way to get your account suspended.
+If you have not emailed your list for 6 months or more, it makes sense to use a paid service to clean all hard bounces before you launch an email marketing campaign.

-Then, determine inactive subscribers and try to re-engage them.
+Then, work on inactive subscribers and try to re-engage them.
 Measure inactivity based on the volume of emails sent, not on the time frame.
 Thus, instead of asking “Did they open an email within the last 6 months?” ask “Did they open any of the last 10 emails I sent them?”

 Try to wake inactive users with incentivized reactivation emails to determine whether or not they are still interested.